Ben00n/Open-World-Pokemon/README.md

 First healthy pokemon in the player's party will be sent into battle.
 Pokemon stats is calculated by pokemon base stats (According to Smogon database).
 Damage output is calculated off move base power & pokemon stats.
+Pokemons are able to learn new moves upon leveling up.
 ~~~

 # How to play?